naturesa/naturesa/README.md

  ### Hi, I'm Ana Teresa 🌱

-I've just finished a Full-Stack bootcamp at Code for All and I'm looking for new experiences as a Junior Developer.
+I'm an aspiring Junior Full-Stack Developer looking for new opportunities!!

 I've been working as a Senior Creative Artworker specialized in visual communication and brand design for over 20 years and now I'm looking forward to blend my artistic background with tech expertise.